MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 ### Paste nodes

-Once you've used the **Cut** or **Copy** tools to place one or more nodes on the clipboard, there are a couple of ways to paste them in the canvas:
+Once you use the **Cut** or **Copy** tools to place one or more nodes on the clipboard, there are two ways to paste them in the canvas:

 - If you select a node and then select **Paste**, the nodes on the clipboard are inserted after the selected node.